Xanax Withdrawal Symptoms

 Possible Xanax withdrawal symptoms include:

 The reason withdrawal symptoms happen is because drugs like Xanax physically change the brain over time.
 Benzodiazepines work by enhancing the activity of the neurotransmitter called GABA (gamma-aminobutyric acid) that naturally produces sedation effects.
 When a person takes a medication that artificially activates a part of the brain like this, the brain attempts to compensate by making the receptors less sensitive or generally decreasing activity in this area of the brain.
 This is called developing a tolerance to a drug.

-When this happens, people find that the same dose of their medication no longer produces the desired effect.
+When tolerance occurs, people find that the same dose of their medication no longer produces the desired effect.
 They must increase the dose in order to control anxiety symptoms, or, in the case of abuse, achieve a high.
 As doses increase, the GABA neurotransmitters become less and less naturally active.

 At this point, if someone stops taking the drug, there is suddenly a severe lack of activity in the GABA area of the brain.
-Because this area is meant to sedate and calm people naturally, without it working properly, people can experience severe anxiety that seems like it will never end, along with other disturbing symptoms.
+The lack of activity in the GABA area prompts the brain to increase activity in the excitatory systems, producing more serotonin, dopamine, and noradrenaline.
+Because this area is meant to sedate and calm people naturally, without it working properly, people can experience severe anxiety along with other disturbing symptoms.

 There isn’t a typical timeline that Xanax withdrawal follows since a tapered approach is generally used with benzodiazepine withdrawal.
 Oftentimes, individuals who are addicted to Xanax are switched to a longer-acting benzodiazepine and then slowly tapered off that medication over a period of weeks or months.
 A tapered approach can largely reduce or even eliminate withdrawal symptoms.